Last updated on: May 2019

 To cut right to the chase, we honestly doubt if we could recommend a shared hosting better than SiteGround.
 It goes above and beyond as a shared hosting service, and offers a lot more than what you would expect at $3.95 per month.

-Be it the overall performance, uptime, speed, security features or even the ease of use; SiteGrounds just doesn’t leave much to be desired at all.
+Be it the overall performance, uptime, speed, security features or even the ease of use; SiteGround just doesn’t leave much to be desired at all and it's a top contender for the best web hosting service.

 All said and done, regardless of whether you’re hosting a site for the first time or migrating to a new host, SiteGround may totally turn out to be your best bet.
 And if it doesn’t for a reason well beyond us, there’s absolutely nothing to lose, thanks to the 30-day full money back refund policy.